CSC207-UofT/course-project-tbd/Design_Document.md

 depend on the lower level code (Such as our Use-case classes) rather if it is required, they must depend on an interface or an abstraction.
 Currently, in our program, our entity classes do not depend on the use case classes at all.
 None of our entity classes are importing our use cases or even the controllers (In which case clean architecture would be) violated.
-The one issue we have with this principle is that right now our controllers and presenters are directly working with the System.out and System.in.
-We will be changing this once we finish up our GUI, and we will either Inject the Input/Output through an interface or do some other change to it.
+Previously we had an issue with the System.in and System.out but this has been resolved.
+As we moved to scenebuilder, all of our inputs and outputs are communicating to the rest of our program through the new GUI controllers and presenters we have made.

+For phase 2, we have added a bunch of new controllers and presenters as part of our GUI.
+Due to us following the DIP for phase 1, we were easily able to move from an interface in the terminal to that of scenebuilder with ease without affecting our use cases or entities.
+Flow of control still follows the DIP and our high level code does not skip layers and if communicating with our lower level code in one layer above, it uses dependency injection design.

 ## Code organisation
 We used packages to organise our codes by layer.
 Doing so makes the code easily understandable to everyone working with